-8 Reasons To Not Avoid Going On A First Date On Valentine’s Day
+8 Reasons To Go On A First Date On V-Day

 Most of my Valentine’s Days have been a wash.
 They have not been filled with flowers and chocolates.
 They have not been spent seated at a romantic dinner.
 And if I indeed shared a candle-lit kiss with a handsome man, I can’t remember his name.
 In fact, I honestly can’t remember how I spent most of my Valentine’s Days.
 For all the stress it caused, in the long run, whether I had a hot date or spent the night eating a bag of chips by myself in filthy sweatpants was unimportant.